jamesblasco/modal_bottom_sheet/sheet/README.md

 ```

-The widget has several parameters that allow fully costumization of the sheet
+The widget has several parameters that allow fully customization of the sheet

 #### Add an initial position